Kunal-Somani/axon-core/README.md

 Axon Core is a sophisticated digital intelligence platform designed for the centralized orchestration of diverse cognitive functionalities within a single, optimized service layer.
 The system utilizes dynamic intent routing to delegate conversational tasks to specialized Large Language Models (LLMs), thereby ensuring optimal latency, enhanced response grounding, and efficient resource allocation across all operational domains.

 The platform is engineered as a monolithic **Unified API Architecture** (FastAPI) that integrates three distinct Intelligent Processing Units (IPUs): General Knowledge, Real-World Action, and High-Fidelity Private Knowledge Retrieval.
+With the latest iteration (v5.0.0), Axon extends its capabilities to secure, local system management and software provisioning via dual-modal client interfaces (Voice and Text).

 ---